OneIdentity/ansible-authentication-services/roles/client_config/README.md

 ## Requirements

 The role requires the [Safeguard Authentication Services](https://www.oneidentity.com/products/authentication-services/) client software be installed on the client.
-See [`client_sw role`](docs/CLIENT_SW.md) for how to peform client software installation using Ansible.
+See the [`client_sw`](../client_sw/README.md) role for how to peform client software installation using Ansible.

 ## Variables